Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 <!-- import SendHelper -->

-Note that, for the purposes of this sample, for every call it creates a new `ChannelFactory` and `ICommunicationObject`.
+Note: For the purposes of this sample, for every call it creates a new `ChannelFactory` and `ICommunicationObject`.
 Depending on your specific use case you mat want to apply different scoping, lifetime and cleanup rules for these instances.

 ### Sending